martin-azpillaga/M/README.md

 --- | --- | ---

 ### Collaboration
+___
 Collaboration is highly appreciated.
 ##### This project is in active development
 Visit the [projects page](https://github.com/martin-azpillaga/M/projects) for updated information on current progress.
 ##### Common extension points

-If you are willing to add support for a new natural language, help in the integration of the LSP server into your editor of choice or writing the code generation process for a new engine, don't hesitate to contact me.
+If you are willing to
+* add support for a new natural language
+* help in the integration of the LSP server into your editor of choice or
+* write the code generation process for a new engine

+Don't hesitate to contact me.